thiyangt/seer/README.md

 **5. Train a random forest and predict class labels for new series (FFORMS: online phase)**

 `build_rf` in the `seer` package enables the training of a random forest model and predict class labels ("best" forecast-model) for new time series.
 In the following example we use only yearly series of the M1 and M3 competitions to illustrate the code.
 A random forest classifier is build based on the yearly series on M1 data and predicted class labels for yearly series in the M3 competition.
+Users can further add the features and classlabel information calculated based on the simulated time series.

 ``` r
 rf <- build_rf(training_set = prep_tset$trainingset, testset=M3yearly_features,  rf_type="rcp", ntree=100, seed=1, import=FALSE)